IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 api = IgvfApi()

-api.report(**parameters) # Generate a report based on search query.
+api.report(**parameters) # Generate a TSV file report based on search query.
 All results are returned.
 ```